2026 ANNUAL MEETING

 Hendricks Power Expo Hall

-Catch up on current cooperative happenings, results of the election, and winners of the eight $200 bill credits.*
+Catch up on current cooperative happenings, results of the election, and winners of the two (2) $500 energy credits and eight (8) $200 energy credits. * To win one of the $500 energy credits, you must be present at the Business portion of the meeting at 6:30 PM.

 7 PM